“Intellectual curiosity and outstanding results sparked by an exceptional learning environment.”

 Excellent age-appropriate provision for Careers Education and Guidance, starts in Junior School with our Careers in the Classroom programme and continues in Senior School with conferences, masterclasses and regular networking breakfasts offered across the age groups alongside specific programmes for individual year groups such as the annual Take Your Daughter to Work Day in Year 9.

-Girls are fully supported as they choose their options for GCSE during Year 9, with the majority opting to study 10 subjects.
+Girls are fully supported as they choose their options for GCSE during Year 9, with the majority opting to study up to 10 subjects.

-These include the six core GCSE subjects of English, English Literature, mathematics, biology, chemistry and physics, along with at least one modern foreign language and one humanity.
+These include core GCSE subjects of English Language, English Literature, mathematics, biology, chemistry and physics.

 To read more about the curriculum content at GCSE, please see our GCSE course/study guide above.